-Tom Brady and Gisele Bündchen are filing for divorce, reports say

-Tom Brady and Gisele Bündchen are filing for divorce after 13 years of marriage, according to reports
+Tom Brady and Gisele Bündchen divorce after 13 years of marriage

 Tom Brady and Gisele Bündchen are filing for divorce after 13 years of marriage

-Tom Brady and Gisele Bündchen are expected to file for divorce today to end their marriage of 13 years, according to reports.
+Tom Brady and Gisele Bündchen have announced they have ended their marriage of 13 years.

-On Friday, it was reported by People that the longtime couple would be filing together in Florida, where they currently reside with their children.
+On Friday, Brady shared the news that the longtime couple had filed for divorce in a statement shared to his Instagram.
 The move comes after it was previously reported that the athlete and former supermodel had hired divorce lawyers.

-“The settlement is all worked out,” a source told People.
-“They’ve been working on the terms this whole time.”
+“In recent days, my wife and I finalised our divorce from one another after 13 years of marriage.
+We arrived at this decision amicably and with gratitude for the time we spent together,” he wrote.
+“We are blessed with beautiful and wonderful children who will continue to be the centre of our world in every day.

+“We will continue to work together as parents to always ensure they receive the love and attention they deserve.”

-According to the same source, the couple has agreed on joint custody of their children.
+According to a source that spoke to People, the couple has agreed on joint custody of their children.
 The couple share two children, Benjamin, 12, and Vivian, nine, while Brady also shares son John, 15, with ex Bridget Moynahan.

+In the post, the football quarterback said that he and Bündchen arrived at the decision to end their marriage “after much consideration”.

+“Doing so is, of course, painful and difficult, like it is for many people who go through the same thing every day around the world,” he continued.
+“However, we wish only the best for each other as we pursue whatever new chapters in our lives that are yet to be written.”

+In the statement, the supermodel acknowledged that the decision to end a marriage is “never easy,” but that she and Brady have “grown apart”.

+“And while it is, of course, difficult to go through something like this, I feel blessed for the time we had together and only wish the best for Tom always,” she continued.
+“I kindly ask that our privacy be respected during this sensitive time.”

-The couple’s decision to reportedly file for divorce comes amid ongoing reports of marriage struggles, which some have speculated were tied to Brady’s decision to unretire from professional football in March 2022, after previously announcing his retirement in February of this year.
+The couple’s decision to end their marriage comes amid ongoing reports of relationship struggles, which some have speculated were tied to Brady’s decision to unretire from professional football in March 2022, after he previously announced his retirement in February of this year.

 The Tampa Bay Buccaneers quarterback, who returned to the game for his 23rd season, has been open about the toll the sport has taken on his family.
 In March 2020, he revealed during an episode of his SiriusXM podcast Let’s Go!
 With Tom Brady, Larry Fitzgerald and Jim Gray that Bündchen still has things she want to accomplish, but that she hasn’t been able to pursue her goals because football has taken priority.